Stairlift Cost and Other FAQs

 Yes, in most cases there is no problem.
 However, a door at the bottom of the stairs may require an optional folding rail assembly to operate properly.

-Our RAVE 2 is equipped with seat swivel levers that allow you to twist and turn the seat 90 degrees into a locked position when at landing top.
+Our lifts are equipped with seat swivel levers that allow you to twist and turn the seat 90 degrees and locked towards the hall, room, or landing at the end of the run.
 This ensures that your feet are securely on the landing and that the seat will not move.
-For clients with restricted twisting mobility, there is a power swivel option on our RAVE 2 unit.
+For clients with restricted twisting mobility, there are powered swivel and footrest options on our RAVE 2 unit.

 Our units come with many safety features including seat belts, over-speed governors (for stopping if the downward speed exceeds the 20 ft / minute limits) and built-in sensors for stopping the unit should the lift make contact with an item on the track area.
 Our Rave 2 unit is powered by safe DC current, so chances of electrocution and/or a fire is remote.

-As for reliability, when properly installed, operated within load capacities and maintained (i.e., keeping the track rails clean from dirt & pet hair), your RAVE2 stairlift should operate for years without servicing.
-And while some stairlift tracks require periodic lubrication (greases which may stain clothing articles if ever in contract), our Rave 2 drive system and tracks require no lubrication and are maintenance free!
+As for reliability, our units run in power outages and when installed professionally, operated within load capacities and maintained (i.e., keeping the track rails clean from dirt, pet hair, etc.), your RAVE2 stairlift should operate for years without servicing.
+And while the Legacy steel rack & pinion drive system requires periodic lubrication, our quiet Rave 2 poly-drive and rail system are maintenance free and require no lubrication!

 Ask 10 different stairlift owners, and most likely you’ll get 10 different answers.
 The short answer is that 99% of the time it’s not the stairlift, but the provider of the product.
 We are 5-Star (out of 5) service providers with the Cleveland Better Business Bureau and are proud that Harmar, the US manufacturer of our Rave2, (a private label clone of the Harmar SL600), has earned top ratings over the last several years with Retirement Living.